Coastal Resilience for Dorchester

 In early 2019, the City completed the Moakley Park Vision Plan, which is a vision for adding climate resilience and new programs to the park.
 Led by the Boston Parks and Recreation Department, the park redesign is currently underway.

-Led by the BPDA and Environment Department, the Project is further analyzing existing site conditions and advancing design solutions to address a near-term flood entry point at Tenean Beach via Conley Street under the I-93 expressway.
+Led by the BPDA and Environment Department, the Project further analyzed existing site conditions and completed a 30% schematic design to address a near-term flood entry point at Tenean Beach via Conley Street under the I-93 expressway.